cziter15/ha-util-hwmon/README.md

 To use HWMon, simply start your system.
 The program will run automatically on boot thanks to the Windows Task Scheduler.

-If you need to uninstall HWMon, open a command prompt with administrative privileges, navigate to the HWMon directory and run `hwmon.exe uninstall`.
+If you need to uninstall HWMon, open a command prompt with administrative privileges, navigate to the HWMon directory and run `monitor.exe uninstall`.

 ## Contributing to HWMon